Accelerometer Axis Calibration

 - ✅ Stable vehicle (no vibrations)

-- ✅ GPS available (for SCALINT)
+- ✅ GPS available (for SCALINT and Yaw)

 - ✅ Sufficient battery (process may take several minutes)